LIFEHUBBER

 GitHub-hosted standard project

-The public reference point is a GitHub repository with specification-style materials, examples, and project framing.
+Public materials are available through a GitHub repository with specification-style materials, examples, and project framing.

 Why it matters